appnexus/schema-tool/readme.md

 not all config values apply for each type of database being used.
 The following chart attempts to define each option based on the database type being used.

+**Note:** If `db_name` is set, schema tool will attempt to connect to the DB listed on `init`.
+Therefore it is best practice to create that DB before initializing schema tool or running your alters.
+You should not create or destroy that DB as part of your alter chain.

 Value | Type | DB | Description
 ------|------|----|------------
 `type` | string | * | Defines the DB type to be used.
 Possible values: __mysql__, __hive__, __postgres__, __vertica__